 “Remember that you will have some very challenging days both in nursing school and as a nurse,” Pruitt says.
 “But it is all worth it!
 Nursing is a calling.
 You see people at their absolute lowest and have the privilege to help them.
 It takes a special person to be a nurse.”

 EDITOR'S NOTE: This article was originally published in August 2014.
-It has since been updated to include information relevant to 2017.
+It has since been updated.